Children's Readings

 Jillian, Rebecca, Deanna stood in the ticket line for the movie theater at the mall.
 The three friends had planned for this day.
 They had saved for this movie.
 A romantic comedy.
 The chatting among the three girls was constant and joyful.
 They all had high expectations for the movie experience.

-Out the corner of Deanna's eye, she could see Betty.
+Out of the corner of Deanna's eye, she could see Betty.
 Unlike the three girls who dressed in the latest fashion, Betty always dressed plainly.
 Betty was short and a little overweight.
 The three girls were trim and pretty.
 Her long stringy hair framed her pale complexion and large glasses.
 Of the three friends, Rebecca wore contacts.
-Everyone at school knew Betty lived a small apartment.
+Everyone at school knew Betty lived in a small apartment.
 And the rumors were spreading that Betty's father lost his job.

 "Look who's here," Deanna whispered as she nudged the others and pointed to Betty.
 Rebecca turned and glared at the girl behind them.
 Betty turned her head so she wouldn't see Rebecca's cold stare.
 Rebecca and Deanna whispered and giggled, pointing occasionally at the unpopular girl with the large glasses.
 Jillian stood back and remained silent.